Sharing Knowledge Is How We All Grow

 Nestled in the growing tech hub of Boise, Idaho, BoiseCodeWorks offers full- and part-time coding courses to students over the course of 12 weeks.
 BoiseCodeWorks offers an Immersive Full Stack program, as well as two part-time programs: Web Foundations and Back End & Game Dev.
 Backed by the power of eager, top-notch instructors and a quick-paced curriculum, BoiseCodeWorks equips students with all the skills they need to graduate and become true web and software developers.more

 Starting in early 2016, Skills Fund and Thinkful have partnered up to offer clear-cut financing to Thinkful students to help them pay for their program tuition.
-Together, we're excited to announce a new financing option for Thinkful part-time programs: In addition to an Immediate Repayment loan option, Thinkful students can now select an Interest Only loan, which allows them to make interest-only payments while they're enrolled at Thinkful and for two months after program completion.more
+Together, we're excited to announce a new financing option for Thinkful part-time programs: In addition to an Immediate Repayment loan option, Thinkful students can now select an Interest Only loan, which allows them to make interest-only payments while they're enrolled at Thinkful and for three months after program completion.more

 By definition, coding is a newer type of skill, accompanied by a brand new library of terms, technologies, and ways of learning.
 With the introduction of programming designed for children (such as Scratch), it is now common to see coding integrated into the curriculum of preschools and kindergarten classrooms.